bioinfo-arctic/FSK2053/Spring_2023/scripts/Practice_1.3_Combining_DataSets.md

 summary_tuna
 ```

 Now we have the table of tuna catches with the column "Country".
 We have to relate this variable with the codes in the _flag_GFW_ column in the _summary_vessels_ table.
-This will be apparently difficult.
-However, in R there is almost always am open-source solution shared by some other person who had the same problem before.
+This looks difficult.
+However, in R there is almost always an open-source solution shared by someone who had the same problem before.

-Looking in Google for "country codes in R" we will know of package countrycode
+Looking in Google for "country codes in R" we will find of package `countrycode`
 ```
 install.packages("countrycode")
 library(countrycode)